play-co/hermes/README.md

 [Titan](http://thinkaurelius.github.com/titan/) graphs.
 Hermes is very much a work in progress.
 Titan is a young project and has yet to even hit 0.2.
 Hermes will probably always be a work in progress until Titan hits 1.0.
-So, while we have tested this and used it in our production ourselves, in general use this in production at your own peril.
+So, while we have tested this and used it in production ourselves, in general use this in production at your own peril.

 To get started, add this dependency to your `project.clj`: